learn-co-curriculum/phase-4-rails-create-read-lab/README.md

 bundle install
 ```

-You can run `learn test` to test the code for your deliverables as you go.
+You can run `learn test` in the `plantsy-api` directory to test the code for
-You're also encouraged to use Postman, and to test your backend routes by
+your deliverables as you go.
+You're also encouraged to use Postman, and to test
-interacting with the API from your frontend.
+your backend routes by interacting with the API from your frontend.

 ## Deliverables